geotools/geotools/docs/user/library/api/convert.rst

 * Handle it correctly (returning an object of the target class
 * Return null (if you could not handle it correctly)
-* Throw an exeption (if you could not handle it correctly)
+* Throw an exception (if you could not handle it correctly)

 Converter for Enum
 ^^^^^^^^^^^^^^^^^^